juicecable/Indigester/README.md

 ## An Intelligent and Fast Cross-Platform Backup and Forensics Tool

+- Does backups of only the file types you want
+- Gets rid of duplicates
+- Provides strong integrity verification
+- Forensically decrypts cache files
+- Extracts archieves

 ### Instructions:

   #### If backing up to a drive already in use: